tomtom94/react-easy-ssr/README.md

 ### Components

 The main rule is we don't use a frontend framework.
 All components come from wherever we need it, but we are not stick to one.
 No need of `material-ui`, no need of `bootstrap` etc...
 However we are used to copy past source code from them.
 For example we made a copy past of the wonderfull `material-ui` `<Grid />` which is so much powerful [check it out in this repo](https://github.com/tomtom94/react-easy-ssr/blob/master/src/components/Grid.tsx).
-We don't use many component that generate their own css stylesheet, because we need to control this carefully in order to make the famous SSR.
+We don't use many components that generate their own css stylesheet, because we need to control this carefully in order to make the famous SSR.

-`style-components` and `fontawesome` module are also installed if ever you wanna use it.
+`style-components` and `fontawesome` modules are also installed if ever you wanna use it.
 And yes we care of them for the SSR also.

 Please note we don't use classical CSS style.
 We use [JSS](https://cssinjs.org/react-jss) (it means js in css). `material-ui` module also uses `react-jss` this is why we didn't installed `material-ui` else it would be stupid to generate twice the `react-jss` stylesheet on the SSR, and inefficiente to make an ultra fast App.